Killers of the Flower Moon: Film Review

 How will he achieve that?
 By doing exactly what most white people have been doing ever since the Osage became wealthy: marrying into their families, which would allow them to share their oil rights and eventually inherit their fortune.
 But the King intends to speed up that process, and becomes a key player in what would become known as the Reign of Terror: five years in which over 60 Osage were murdered in mysterious circumstances and with “no investigation” — a fact that Scorsese immediately discloses by showing us pictures of the actual victims.
 And behind most of these murders was “the nicest man in the world” himself, aided by his yellow-toothed, gullible nephew.

-And so, Ernest soon marries “full blood” Osage Mollie Kyle (Lily Gladstone), and, just like that, her relatives start getting murdered.
+And so, Ernest soon marries “full blood” Osage Mollie Kyle (Lily Gladstone, of Fancy Dance), and, just like that, her relatives start getting murdered.
 Soon, Mollie’s diabetes starts to get worse, and she begins to fear for her own health.
 The only man she trusts is her husband, who’s there to console her while secretly acting as her executioner too, going along with his uncle’s elaborate plots but failing to see the big picture and really acknowledge his role in her demise.
 As more and more people get entangled in the murders, the situation escalates, until a federal agent named Tom White (Jesse Plemons, of The Power of the Dog) starts asking questions, and the time comes for Ernest to face the truth.

 Killers of the Flower Moon feels like the film that Scorsese was meant to direct, as Goodfellas immediately comes to mind from the very first moment we meet William “King” Hale, a veritable crime boss who spends his time manoeuvring people to preserve his legacy, valuing loyalty above all else, and showing no hesitation or remorse to put his own nephew in the front line.
 Co-written with Eric Roth and David Grann, this stunning, potent epic feels like a crime saga that unfolds like a slow-burning western.
 It draws us in with flawless characterisation, immersive worldbuilding and an irresistible score, but its realism, dark humour, and quietly harrowing time spent alone with Mollie also ground it to reality.